Dutch Bros (BROS) Stock Falls Amid Market Uptick: What Investors Need to Know

-The drive-thru coffee chain operator and franchisor's stock has dropped by 23.78% in the past month, falling short of the Retail-Wholesale sector's loss of 11.57% and the S&P 500's loss of 7.69%.
+Shares of the drive-thru coffee chain operator and franchisor have depreciated by 20.16% over the course of the past month, underperforming the Retail-Wholesale sector's loss of 9.1% and the S&P 500's loss of 7.33%.

-The investment community will be paying close attention to the earnings performance of Dutch Bros in its upcoming release.
-The company's upcoming EPS is projected at $0.12, signifying a 33.33% increase compared to the same quarter of the previous year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $341.56 million, up 24.16% from the year-ago period.
+The upcoming earnings release of Dutch Bros will be of great interest to investors.
+In that report, analysts expect Dutch Bros to post earnings of $0.12 per share.
+This would mark year-over-year growth of 33.33%.
+Alongside, our most recent consensus estimate is anticipating revenue of $341.56 million, indicating a 24.16% upward movement from the same quarter last year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $0.62 per share and revenue of $1.58 billion.
-These totals would mark changes of +26.53% and +23.37%, respectively, from last year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $0.62 per share and a revenue of $1.58 billion, signifying shifts of +26.53% and +23.37%, respectively, from the last year.

-It is also important to note the recent changes to analyst estimates for Dutch Bros.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Dutch Bros.
+Recent revisions tend to reflect the latest near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.9% increase.
-At present, Dutch Bros boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 1.46% downward.
+Dutch Bros currently has a Zacks Rank of #3 (Hold).

-With respect to valuation, Dutch Bros is currently being traded at a Forward P/E ratio of 101.01.
-This expresses a premium compared to the average Forward P/E of 22.82 of its industry.
+With respect to valuation, Dutch Bros is currently being traded at a Forward P/E ratio of 105.87.
+This signifies a premium in comparison to the average Forward P/E of 23.19 for its industry.

-It's also important to note that BROS currently trades at a PEG ratio of 2.98.
+Also, we should mention that BROS has a PEG ratio of 3.12.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As of the close of trade yesterday, the Retail - Restaurants industry held an average PEG ratio of 2.07.
+The Retail - Restaurants industry had an average PEG ratio of 2.12 as trading concluded yesterday.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This industry, currently bearing a Zacks Industry Rank of 127, finds itself in the top 50% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 140, positioning it in the bottom 45% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report